+Per Share Without Option With Option

+Public offering price ¢ ¢ ¢

-Per Share Without Option With Option Public offering price \$ 28.00 \$ 84,000,000 \$ 96,600,000 Underwriting discounts and commissions \$ 1.40 \$ 3,200,001 \$ 3,830,001 Proceeds, before expenses, to us \$ 26.60 \$ 80,799,999 \$ 92,769,999
+Public offering price Þ Þ Ф

+Underwriting discounts and commissions \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

-No underwriting discounts and commissions will be payable with respect to the concurrent iStar placement or with respect to 714,285 shares that an existing stockholder has agreed to purchase in this offering.
+No underwriting discounts and commissions will be payable with respect to the concurrent iStar placement or to any shares purchased in this offering by SFTY Venture LLC or SFTY VII-B, LLC.

-The expenses of this offering, not including the underwriting discounts and commissions, are estimated at \$800,000 and are payable by us.
-We have agreed to reimburse the underwriters for the reasonable legal fees and disbursements incident to securing any required review by the Financial Industry Regulatory Authority of the terms of the sale of the shares up to \$25,000.
+The expenses of this offering, not including the underwriting discounts and commissions, are estimated at \$280,000 and are payable by us.
+We have agreed to reimburse the underwriters for (i) the reasonable legal fees and disbursements incident to securing any required review by the Financial Industry Regulatory Authority of the terms of the sale of the shares up to \$25,000 and (ii) reasonable fees and disbursements of counsel for the underwriters.